fluttercommunity/import_sorter/README.md

 ## 🙋‍♀️🙋‍♂️ Contributing

 All contributions are welcome!
-Just make sure that its not an already existing issue or pull request.
+Just make sure that it's not an already existing issue or pull request.

 <!-- DO NOT REMOVE - contributor_list:start -->